Security - Amazon Web Services Support

 Note

 This check only evaluates security groups that you create and their inbound rules for IPv4 addresses.
-Security groups created by Amazon Directory Service are flagged as red or yellow, but they don’t pose a security risk and can be safely ignored or excluded.
+Security groups created by Amazon Directory Service are flagged as red or yellow, but they don’t pose a security risk and can be excluded.
 For more information, see the Trusted Advisor FAQ.

 Check ID